RyzinRiley/PhantomJS/src/linenoise/README.md

 Author: Alan T. DeKok <aland@freeradius.org>
 Date:   Wed Oct 26 15:56:52 2011 +0200

-    Added character callbacks again
+* Added character callbacks again
 -----

 Some files not needed for PhantomJS are removed.

 Linenoise is licensed under the BSD-license.
-Kudos to all the developers that contribute to this nice little pearl.
+Kudos to all the developers that contributed to this nice little pearl.